 Tatty Devine jewellery was born from Rosie and Harriet’s frustration at the lack of interesting and accessible jewellery available.
 As Harriet recalls “there was nothing exciting out there so we just made our own!”
 The DIY approach with an anarchic streak and roots in punk resonated with an industry and public hungry for something different to the commercialised, mass produced, poor quality products on offer.
 Turning throwaway objects like scraps of leather and guitar plectrums into jewellery not only landed the brand in Vogue magazine but also in the hearts of loyal fans all over the world.
 Psst, the iconic guitar plectrum was so successful, it can still be found on our chains twenty years later, immortalised as a metal logo!
 Now that’s a smash hit...

-Fast forward to today, where we now create around 300 new jewellery designs every year, from trend led capsule collections to limited edition masterpieces, showcasing our advanced techniques in acrylic jewellery design and production.
+Fast forward to today, where we now create around 300 new jewellery designs every year, from trend-led capsule collections to limited edition masterpieces, showcasing our advanced techniques in acrylic jewellery design and production.
+We are slowly moving our acrylic supplies into recycled acrylic as we use the stock on our shelves up.
 In addition to our permanent classic collection, collaborations and our seasonal collections - featuring ornate designs in highly collectable numbered runs.
 The best bit?
 All of our jewellery is still designed and handmade in Britain.

 THE ORIGINAL NAME NECKLACE